 Failure to file this claim on time will prevent you from recovering any reimbursement.
 Our detail-oriented personal injury attorneys will ensure your case is timely filed within the statute of limitations.

-Call Our Personal Injury Attorneys to Get Reimbursed for Lost Wages After a Car Accident
+Call Our Car Accident Attorneys in Boca Raton, FL to Get Reimbursed for Lost Wages After a Car Accident

 If you’re unable to work after a car accident, you should be able to spend your time recovering from your injuries, not worrying about how to pay the bills.
-The experienced attorneys at the Hollander Law Firm, P.A. can handle the entirety of your case and you can focus on your health.
+The experienced attorneys at the Hollander Law Firm Accident Injury Lawyers can handle the entirety of your case and you can focus on your health.